zhiyuoe/shadowagent/docs/problem-statement.md

 ---

 ## Challenges
 However, game designers start to question whether it is actually fun, delightful, or emotional to play with a “machine” for players.
-In competitive games, although the algorithms prove to train a powerful and skillful enough agent such that it can beat human competitors (AlphaGo), players tend to get bored of competing with a superpowerful computer that is unbeatable.
+In competitive games, although the algorithms prove to train a powerful and skillful enough agent such that it can beat human competitors (AlphaGo), players tend to get bored of competing with a super powerful computer that is unbeatable.
 Watching two machines competing would be tedious after a while, either since almost no empathy was aroused.

 Likewise, game developers were both excited and skeptical about implementing RL into the design process since giving control to this self-reinforcing tool would mean losing control over the game results.
 Specifically, storytelling-based interactive narratives were systematically structured of branches of plots, whose game mechanics are highly relied on state machines.
 This genre usually requires the game designers to write each branch in a consistent and meaningful way, which might not be what an RL-training approach is good at.